robearlam/Rob.Commerce/README.md

 The gulp scripts are written using ES6, which isn't supported OOTB in VS2017, follow the fix here to enable that: https://github.com/madskristensen/NpmTaskRunner/issues/47

 ### Deploy
-Excucute the _default_ task to build and deploy the engine to all of your roles, and all of website projects.
+Excucute the _first-install_ task to build and deploy the engine to all of your roles, and all of website projects.
+This will also clean the OOTB configured environments and re-bootstrap and initialize the configuration contained in this solution.
+Note that the final step _initial-engine-setup_ may take a little time to complete.

 ### Deploy Unicorn Items
 Deploy Unicorn items.
+Perform a full publish
+Perform a full rebuild of indexes.

+### Further deployments
+After your have initialized the engine using the steps above you can then just execute the _default_ task to deploy any code changes as required.

 ## Credits
 The following modules were based on code provided by: